-The Governing Council is responsible for establishing the strategy for the school, as well as ensuring the effective management of the school through the Senior Management Team.
+The Governing Council is responsible for establishing the strategy for the school, as well as ensuring the effective management of the school through the Senior Leadership Team.

 The Council is made up of respected individuals who are all specialists in their field, with extensive experience in education, business and the professions.
 Many are OGs (former Glenalmond pupils) or have had children at the school.
-We are very fortunate to have an active, committed and highly professional Council, led by president The Most Revd David Chillingworth and Chairman The Right Hon Lord Menzies.
+We are very fortunate to have an active, committed and highly professional Council, led by the Chairman Niall Booker.

-The Most Revd David Chillingworth - President of Council
+The Most Revd Mark Strange - President of Council

 Niall was educated at Glenalmond College (Patchell's 1971-1975) and Gonville and Caius College Cambridge.
-He spent 31 years working for the HSBC group in many parts of the world culminating in being Chief Executive of their North American operations and a member of the Group Management board.
-He is the Chief Executive of the Co-Op bank and divides his time between Ireland and London.
-He is married with two sons - both are OGs.
-He has been a member of the Council since 2012 and is Chairman of Committee of Council at Glenalmond.
+He spent 31 years working for the HSBC group in many parts of the world culminating in being Chief Executive of their North American operations and a member of the

 The Earl of Home CVO CBE